AdobeDocs/experience-manager-65.en/help/sites-developing/ht-vlttool.md

 >
 >The service can be configured with the Web console or a `sling:OsgiConfig` node (with the name `com.day.jcr.sync.impl.VaultSyncServiceImpl`) in the repository.
 >
->When working with AEM there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for full details.
+>When working with AEM, there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for full details.

 #### Sync folder configuration {#sync-folder-configuration}